akawashiro/straceprof/straceprof-js/README.md

 However, profiling build processes can be complex due to the wide range of build systems available.
 While some build systems incorporate built-in profiling capabilities, others do not.
 Furthermore, developers frequently combine multiple build systems using shell scripts or Dockerfile to construct a single software product.

-straceprof-js provides a web-based interface for visualizing and analyzing these build processes, making it easier to identify bottlenecks and optimize build times.
+straceprof provides a web-based interface for visualizing and analyzing these build processes, making it easier to identify bottlenecks and optimize build times.

 ## License